Birational Kleinian groups: Invariant rational fibration III: rational base

 \begin{proposition} Suppose that $\Fol$ is a turbulent foliation.
-Then up to a geometric conjugation preserving the rational fibration and up to replacing $\Gamma$ with a finite index subgroup, we are in one of the cases described in Examples \ref{hopfruledex} and \ref{ruledsuspensionex}. \end{proposition} \begin{proof} Let $f:X\rightarrow C$ be the genus one fibration subjacent to the turbulent foliation.
-At least one fiber of $f$ is a leaf of $\Fol$; let $E$ be such a fiber.
+Then up to a geometric conjugation preserving the rational fibration and up to replacing $\Gamma$ with a finite index subgroup, either we have the normal form of a Hopf surface as in section \ref{Hopfnormalform} or we are in one of the cases described in Examples \ref{hopfruledex}, \ref{ruledsuspensionex} and \ref{ruledsuspensionextwo}. \end{proposition} \begin{proof} Let $f:X\rightarrow C$ be the genus one fibration subjacent to the turbulent foliation.
+At least one fiber of $f$ is a leaf of $\Fol$.
+Let $E$ be such a fiber.
 Denote by $\pi$ the covering map from $U$ to $X$.
 We have an exact sequence $1\rightarrow H\rightarrow \pi_1(X)\rightarrow \pi_1^{orb}(C)\rightarrow 1$ where $H$ is the image of the fundamental group of a regular fiber (see \cite{GurSha85} Theorem 1).
 If $E_m$ is a multiple fiber of $f$ then the image of $\pi_1(E_m)$ in $\pi_1(X)$ contains $H$ as a subgroup of finite index.
-Let $G\subset \Gamma$ be the image of the composition $H\rightarrow \pi_1(X)\rightarrow \Gamma$; it is cyclic or isomorphic to $\ZZ^2$.
-Then $G$ is a normal subgroup of $\Gamma$; it is the image of $\pi_1(E)$ in $\Gamma$ if $E$ is non-multiple and is a finite index subgroup of it if $E$ is multiple.
-For any fiber $E'$ of $f$, for any connected component $\Omega$ of $\pi^{-1}(E')$, $G$ preserves $\Omega$ and $\Omega/G$ is an elliptic curve which is $E'$ if $E'$ is non multiple.
-Thus the intermediate cover $U/G$ is a genus one fibration over a possibly non-compact base.
+Let $G\subset \Gamma$ be the image of the composition $H\rightarrow \pi_1(X)\rightarrow \Gamma$.
+Then $G$ is a normal subgroup of $\Gamma$ because $H$ is the kernel of $\pi_1(X)\rightarrow \pi_1^{orb}(C)$ and $\pi_1(X)\rightarrow \Gamma$ is surjective.
+It is the image of $\pi_1(E)$ in $\Gamma$ if $E$ is a non-multiple fiber and is a finite index subgroup of it if $E$ is multiple.
+Let $E'$ be a fiber of $f$, let $\Omega$ be a connected component of $\pi^{-1}(E')$ and let $G'$ be the subgroup of $\Gamma$ that preserves $\Omega$.
+Then under the identification of $\Gamma$ as the deck transformation group and as a quotient of $\pi_1(X)$, the group $G'$ is conjugate to the image of $\pi_1(E')\rightarrow \pi_1(X)$.
+Since $G$ is normal, we have $G'=G$ if $E'$ is a smooth fiber and $G\subset G'$ has finite index if $E'$ is a multiple fiber.
+Hence any connected component of $\pi^{-1}(E')$ is $G$-invariant.
+Thus the intermediate Galois cover $U/G$ is a genus one fibration over a possibly non-compact base.
+Note that $G$ is an infinite quotient of $\ZZ^2$ because if it was finite then $E$, a leaf of $\Fol$, would lift to an elliptic curve contained in the intersection between $U$ and one fiber of the rational fibration $r$, which is impossible.